Service Intervals

 Column Description

-Finished This column shows if the service interval has been finished.
+Status This column shows if the service interval has been finished.
 Finished service intervals are highlighted in green.
 Due service intervals are highlighted in red.

 Finished On This column shows when the service interval was finished.